writememe/motherstarter/README.md

 motherstarter will make frequent usage of `inventory` and `groups` throughout the code and templates, so this table is a handy reference when trying to understand the differences.

+### motherstarter is not ...

+It's important to understand that motherstarter does not intend, nor plan to be a permanent, enterprise-class inventory solution. motherstarter cannot substitute for a first-class system such as netbox.
+It's anticipated that you will reach the limits of motherstarter as an inventory solution, if you plan to make the inventory files available in multiple locations over multiple solutions.

+You may temporarily get around this by saving the outputs to Git and using version control to track changes.
+But, again a proper, permanent solution should be considered beyond that.

 ## What is with the name?

 __**Do you appreciate a good sourdough?**__